Jellyfish (band): Formation

 While attending Amador Valley High School in Pleasanton, California in the early 1980s, Andy Sturmer and Roger Manning met and bonded over their love for jazz.
 Later in the decade, they joined Beatnik Beatch, a group fronted by Chris Ketner.
 Sturmer was the group's drummer, singer, and songwriter, while Manning was keyboardist.
 The duo soon began collaborating with one another, writing compositions that were stylistically different from the songs the band was producing at the time.
 As a side gig, the two also briefly wrote commercial jingles for companies such as Montana Hawk Shooting Range and Shutterbug Camera Store.
 In August 1989, a year after Atlantic Records released Beatnik Beatch's eponymous debut album, Manning and Sturmer left the group to continue songwriting with one another.
 At this juncture, they were still signed with Atlantic Records, but grew dissatisfied with the label's lack of interest for the new project.
-Virtually their only advocate at the label was A&R man John S. Carter, who became their manager after he was soon dismissed from the company.
+Virtually their only advocate at the label was A&R man John S. Carter, who was soon dismissed from the company.

 Sturmer was the group's de facto leader and frontman.
 Although Sturmer and Manning were each credited for 50% of their writing collaborations, typically Sturmer's contributions were musical and lyrical, while Manning's were only musical.
 Manning commented: "Andy was perfectly capable of writing completed, finished great songs on his own.
 I could write lyrics, but it was a painstaking process."
 In Sturmer's summation: "It's not collaborative on every level.
 I write all the lyrics, but we write the music together.
 The way Roger and I write is that we embellish each other's ideas, like painting a picture.
 We grew up together and had a lot of the same records in our collection, so we don't have to explain our offbeat ideas to each other."